Here are the Water Cures FAQ, the most often asked questions about water cures.

 A. For those just starting out and testing the Water Cures protocol or those using salt as an antihistamine, there is a slightly different protocol.

-Hold the salt in your mouth for 60 seconds.
+If you are using the salt as an antihistamine...hold the salt in your mouth for 60 seconds.
 Then remove it from your mouth.
 Some will spit it into a sink or put it onto a paper napkin to dispose of.